Return to home page

-Here my primary LabVIEW interface via USB; shown is from the top: independent temperature measurememt via second themistor and Rigol DM 3068 DMM (white); temperature as seen from the Arduino (yellow); dito compared to setpoint (yellow/red); TEC current (blue).
+Here my primary LabVIEW interface via USB; shown is from the top: independent temperature measurement via second thermistor and Rigol DM 3068 DMM (white); temperature as seen from the Arduino (yellow); dito compared to setpoint (yellow/red); TEC current (blue).
 Note that the temperature fluctuations are about 0.1mK_pp:

 This shows PID autotune mode where one sees the test signal (blue) and response (white, yellow):

-Here an application for something else than a laser diode: temperature scanning of a 2DW232 Zener diode at fixed current to determine its zero temperature coefficient point (here at 27C due to a resistor divider):
+Here an application for something else than a laser diode: temperature scanning of a 2DW232 Zener diode at fixed current to determine its zero temperature coefficient point (here at 27C):

-Most of the time I spent with temperature stability meaurements, which by their nature can be tedious.
+Most of the time I spent with temperature stability measurements, which by their nature can be tedious.
 Often I ran tests over several days.
 Here is a collection of recent results I obtained with the latest, version 2.0 board.
-All are at fairly constant ambient temperarure, about 17 +/- 0.2 degrees.
+All are at fairly constant ambient temperature, about 17 +/- 0.2 degrees.

-The followimg refers to a small thermal load, a free running laser diode in a 20x30x15mm alu mount shown in the center here, atop a 15x15mm type 1703 peltier:
+The following refers to a small thermal load, a free running laser diode in a 20x30x15mm alu mount shown in the center here, atop a 15x15mm type 1703 peltier:

-Shown below is the response of a temperature setpoint change: the red curce shows the setpoint, the blue the actual temperature and below the red the TEC current:
+Shown below is the response of a temperature setpoint change: the red curve shows the setpoint, the blue the actual temperature and below the red the TEC current:

-Turn-On behavoir.
+Turn-On behavior.
 You see that after approx 1.5hours, there is practically no drift, it is less than 0.0005 degrees over 7 hours:

 Step response after a change from 20 to 15 degrees: